Jensen-Mourat/js-sanitizer/README.md

    preventString: string[];
    /*
-      expand the current ban list to add other functions/classes which should not be accessible */
+      expand the current ban list to add other functions/classes which should not be accessible it is generally a good idea to add all the global variables you defined here */
    expandBanList: string[];
    /*